leonone694/JieqiBox/README.md

 JieqiBox is a modern, cross-platform desktop application for Jieqi (揭棋) analysis and play.
 Built with a powerful combination of Tauri and Vue 3, it provides a comprehensive toolset for Jieqi enthusiasts and developers.

+You can obtain the engine by building it from https://github.com/official-pikafish/Pikafish/tree/jieqi.

 ![JieqiBox Screenshot](./screenshot.png)

 ## ✨ Features